Get ready to lead

 Earn your master’s in education at Lynn University and experience the convenience of an online program that will enhance your earning potential and broaden your professional network.
-Lynn’s master’s degree in education hones the skills you have already developed as an undergraduate and helps take your career to the next level.
-You’ll study advanced topics, such as instructional leadership, human resources and curriculum planning—completely online.
+You’ll study advanced topics, such as instructional leadership, human resources and curriculum planning, and hone the skills you have already developed as an undergraduate.

 What you’ll learn in the master’s in educational leadership program